Dionne Brand: Activism

 In addition to being a writer, Brand is a social activist.
-She is a founder of the newspaper Our Lives, is past chair of the Women's Issues Committee of the Ontario Coalition of Black Trade Unionists, and does work with immigrant organizations around Toronto.
+Openly identifying as a lesbian, Brand is vocal against the discrimination of the LGBT community.
+She is a founder of the newspaper Our Lives, the first Canadian newspaper devoted to Black women.
+She is also a past chair of the Women's Issues Committee of the Ontario Coalition of Black Trade Unionists, and does work with immigrant organizations around Toronto.